tcmsimoes/BetterInfoBar/README.md

 # BetterInfoBar
-World of Warcraft plugin to keep track of:
+World of Warcraft addon to keep track of:
 * FPS
 * Latency
 * Total gold per realm, including:
-    * Sum of all gold on characters of the same realm
+    * Sum of gold on all characters of the same realm
     * Daily/monthly gold gains